cultivatingcoders/highschooloverview/syllabus.md

     - Increment
     - Comparison
     - typeof
-    - **Exercise** Adder: Take 2 number from a prompt and add them together.
-Display the results
+    - **Exercise** Drum machine: Create a basic drum machine that plays different sounds when each drum has been clicked.
   - Basic Flow Control
     - If/Else Statement
     - Switch Statement
+  - Functions
+      - Definition
+      - Calling Functions
+      - Passing in data (parameters)
+      - Returning data
+  - Introduction to the P5.js library and the canvas
+    - Setting up your development environment to support P5
+    - Drawing basic shapes
+    - Interactions
+    - Basic physics
+    - **Exercise** Flappy Bird - Create a basic clone of flappy bird using basic shapes
+- **HOMEWORK:**: Create 2 Javascript programs
+     - Larger Number: Have the user enter in two numbers into an input field and output which number is larger
+     - Complete the flappy bird game using your own graphics

-# Week 3 - Introduction To Coding With Javascript Continued
+# Week 4 - Introduction To Coding With Javascript Continued

 - Intro to JS Continued
   - Coding Basics Continued